vnspoj/vnspoj.github.io/README.md

 ```bash
 gem install bundler jekyll
 ```
 + Install packages in gem.
 You'll be required password to install packages.
-If you get error requiring "Make sure that `gem install ...`", please execute the command with `sudo` (if you use linux or macOS).
+If you get error requiring "Make sure that `gem install ...`", please execute the command with `sudo`.
 ```bash
 bundle install
 ```